 Have faith, Terminator fans: Skynet is still going active, but it just might take a little longer.

-We’re not sure when Skynet will go active, but we do have an idea when cameras will begin rolling on the Terminator sequel.
+We’re not sure when Skynet will go active, but we do have an idea when cameras began rolling on the Terminator sequel.

-Speaking to fansite TheArnoldFans, Schwarzenegger said he expects shooting to begin in summer 2018 and continue on through the fall.
+Speaking to fansite TheArnoldFans, Schwarzenegger said he expected shooting to begin in summer 2018 and continue on through the fall.

 “We are starting to shoot Terminator 6 in June to the middle of October, so I am in that,” the actor told the site.
 “I am looking forward to coming back as the T-800 model.
 It’s going to be great with Tim Miller as the director and Jim Cameron is kind of supervising the whole thing.”